-NPs are often coated with oleic acid as a surfactant to make them stable in solution.
+NPs are often coated with oleic acid as a surfactant in order to make them stable in solution.
 However, this coating is not compatible with water as solvent due to the terminal methyl groups.
 An alternative coating, which makes the particles stable in water, is an activated N-hydroxysuccinimide (NHS) functionalization of the NPs.
-This coating has the additional advantage that bioconjugation chemistry^{22-24} leads to these NPs readily coupling, for example, with APTES-coated substrates19 through the highly stable and covalent amide linkages (-CONH bonding) between amine-terminated silicon surfaces and reactive carboxyl groups on the NP (see Figure 1).
+This coating has the additional advantage that bioconjugation chemistry 22-24 leads to these NPs readily coupling, for example, with APTES coated substrates through the highly stable and covalent amide linkages (-CONH bonding) between amine-terminated silicon surfaces and reactive carboxyl groups on the NP, see Fig. 1.